 So, let's talk for a second about this dealer bond.
 This is an item that trips up many applicants.
 As you can see, it's required for the license types listed here.
-Importantly, it must be valid for two years from the last day of the month in which you submit your application.
-Another common error is that the names on the bond don't match the exact names of the applicant or business on the license.
+Importantly, it must be valid for two years, and must end on the last day of the month in which you submit your application.

+Another common error is that the names or address on the bond don't match the exact names or address of the applicant or business on the license.
 The bond must be signed by both the bond company representative and the owner or representative for the business.
 The key to not getting held up on your dealer bond is to work with an insurance agent that's familiar with dealer bonds and has experience with what DMV requires.